singulatron/superplatform/docs-source/docs/intro.md

 Singulatron is designed to make deploying third-party AI applications straightforward.
 With its focus on virtualization and containers (primarily Docker) and a microservices, API-first approach (using OpenAPI), Singulatron seamlessly integrates other applications into its ecosystem.

-## Start
+## Run

-To deploy Singulatron on your servers, or even to lauch on your own laptop, see [Start](./category/start/).
+To run Singulatron on your servers, or even to lauch on your own laptop, see [Start](./category/start/).

 ## Privacy Notice